How to Grow Coleus: The Complete Guide

 About Coleus

-Coleus are in the Lamiaceae, or mint, family.
+Also known as flame nettle, painted nettle, and painted leaf, coleus is a winter-hardy herbaceous perennial in Zones 10 and 11 that is treated as an annual elsewhere.
 While traditionally shade-tolerant, some modern varieties will thrive in the sun, too.
 Be sure to check with your garden nursery on the variety.

 Planting